veber01/LC-LateCompany/README.md

 :white_check_mark: Lobby gets removed from the list after game has started

-:no_entry: Players sometimes unable to join even when the lobby is not full
+:white_check_mark: Players sometimes unable to join even when the lobby is not full

-:no_entry: Lobby shows the correct amount of players present in the lobby on the list
+:white_check_mark: Lobby shows the correct amount of players present in the lobby on the list

+:no_entry: Weather not being syncronized

 ## NOTICE